roobscoob/among-us-protocol/01_packet_structure/05_packet_types.md

 | --- | --- | --- |
 | `Message[n]` | Payload | One or more [Hazel message](../01_packet_structure/03_the_structure_of_a_hazel_message.md) containing the packet's payload<br><br>The message tag is the [Message Type](../02_root_message_types/README.md) |

-For a list of all messages, including example packets, that could be sent using this packet type, see [Root Message Types](../02_root_message_types/README.md).
+For a list of all messages that could be sent using this packet type, as well as example packets for each, see [Root Message Types](../02_root_message_types/README.md).

 > **Note**: A `Normal` packet may have more than one [Hazel message](../01_packet_structure/03_the_structure_of_a_hazel_message.md) in its payload.
 You should encapsulate your logic for reading these messages in a loop that checks if there are more bytes to be read.
 An example implementation might look similar to the following pseudocode: